fredhdx/api-loadercdn/README.md

 `bilibili.com`: partially unsupported. muti-part videos do not resolve; .flv download not work.
 But you can still download other formats with single part videos.

+`https://www.dplay.se`: audio cannot be found on videos hosted on this website.

 # Complete list of options
 ```